CocoaVia® (Mars Edge Cocoa Flavanol Extract)

 Frequently asked questions about CocoaVia® (Mars Edge Cocoa Flavanol Extract)

-Known drug interactions may include: Anticoagulants (warfarin, DOACs): theoretical mild antiplatelet effect — monitor.
+Possible interactions include: Anticoagulants (warfarin, DOACs): theoretical mild antiplatelet effect — monitor.
 Antihypertensives: theoretical mild additive effects via NO mechanism.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.